Skip to Content

 attachment

-9. Acknowledge the dialog to grant consent for the directory:
+9. Confirm the dialog to grant consent:

 attachment